Stadium-Dev/obs-tools-widget/README.md

 - [ ] Midi Scene Switching and trigger layout presets
 - [ ] Add Custom Overlays

 Use graphcms as a dynamic overlay registry.
+Add overlay with a button.
+    Create Browser Source and plug in the url.